RESOURCES | Book | Song Cards | Recordings | Foundation Membership

 GV4P can enable us to address complex feelings about world events, and the overall world situation; and to grow harmony and compassion – within ourselves and in the world.
 It can take us beyond 'personal development’, as the focus becomes the whole, and the part that the whole needs us to play.

-Participants experiences of using Giving Voice to promote peace.
+Participants experiences with using Giving Voice to promote peace.

-In response to the COVID-19 challenges, we have transferred Giving Voice for Peace online.
+In response to the COVID-19 challenges, we transferred Giving Voice for Peace online.

 Anyone who wants to promote peace is welcome to join our Giving Voice for Peace Facebook group – where recordings, blog posts and personal experiences will be shared.

 If you can’t face joining Facebook, do let us know, as we might be able to sort out an alternative for you.
 (Jill herself has only just joined, on the promise that Caroline would be able to set her up in a way that few can see her!).

 GVfP usually takes place on the 3rd Thursday of each month, although people often continue their process throughout the month.

 what Jane and Flo think:

 "I have a new understanding of how song can promote peace.”